How Many Affiliate Programs Should I Join? (Tips)

 Can I join multiple affiliate programs in the same niche?

-A more innovative approach is finding complementary programs that serve different needs or price points within your niche.
+Yes, but check for exclusivity clauses first.
+A better approach is finding complementary programs that serve different needs or price points within your niche.

 What if I miss out on a trending offer?